chrisjleu/ldap-ui/README.md

 ## Get Started

+- ```ldap-connection.properties``` should be modified to have the correct values for your LDAP server.
 - From this folder type ```mvn install```.
 This will (also) build the war file that you can deploy to an application server.
 - To build and run the application with Tomcat 7, type ```mvn tomcat7:run```.
 If you prefer, you can use Jetty instead of Tomcat by running ```mvn jetty:run```.
 Access the application on [http://localhost:8080/](http://localhost:8080/).
 - You can log in with user/password or admin/password.

 ## TODO
+- [x] Check that a user can bind, given a username and password
 - [ ] status of user
 - [ ] verify password of user
 - [ ] list roles of a user